 Remember to stay positive when talking to people about living donation.
 Not everyone will be able to help, so don’t get discouraged when someone declines.
 People may be able to lend support in other ways, including sharing your story with people they know.

 There are probably people in your life who you feel more comfortable talking to about your situation than others.
-It’s a good idea to start by sharing your with story people you feel most comfortable talking to, including:
+It’s a good idea to start by sharing your with story with people you feel most comfortable talking to, including:

 - Members of your religious organization